 What complicates opening a checking account (cuenta corriente) is all the requirements: a large income, a good credit history to prove that debts can be repaid, and a permanent contract proving that the person has worked and lived in Chile for several months.

-An alternative is getting a CuentaRUT through Banco del Estado de Chile which is a debit account allowing all basic payments and withdrawals.
+An alternative is getting a CuentaRUT through Banco del Estado de Chile, which is a debit account allowing all basic payments and withdrawals.
 Setting it up is fairly simple and can be done online.
-However, the account is limited and doesn't allow for online services, which require credit cards.
-Expats also need to have a valid Chilean ID card number and tax number (RUT).
+That said, the account is limited by maximum deposit amounts and what expats can do with it.
+Expats will also need to have a valid Chilean ID card number and tax number (RUT).

-Expats should seek the help of banking relationship managers and advisors, although finding a good advisor may prove difficult and best acquired through networking.
-However, this may be the best route, as many expats are hesitant to go through the bureaucratic nightmare of opening a local bank account alone, and the help of an experienced local advisor could ease the process considerably.
+We recommend that expats seek the help of banking relationship managers and advisors, although finding a good advisor may prove difficult.
+They are best acquired through networking.
+That said, this may be the best route, as many expats are hesitant to go through the bureaucratic nightmare of opening a local bank account alone, and the help of an experienced local advisor could ease the process considerably.